Donald Hebb

 (1904-1985)

-The Organization of Behavior put forward what he called his "neuropsychological postulate," the assumption that cognitive processes like perception and learning can be understood in terms of the connections between assemblies of neurons.
+The Organization of Behavior: A Neuropsychological Theory put forward what he called his "neuropsychological postulate," the assumption that cognitive processes like perception and learning can be understood in terms of the connections between assemblies of neurons.
 Hebb's thesis was that behavior is to be understood entirely in terms of brain function.

-He is considered the father of neural network theory, which is central to artificial intelligence research.
-These networks or "cell assemblies" were connected in ways that control the responses to various stimuli.
+Hebb is considered one of the fathers of neural network theory, which is central to artificial intelligence research.
+Hebb's networks called "cell assemblies" were connected in ways that control the responses to various stimuli.

-It is a model for leaning often called "Hebbian learning."
+Hebbian assemblies of neurons are a model for memory often called "Hebbian learning."
 He described his "neuropsychological postulate" as this assumption:

 When an axon of cell A is near enough to excite cell B and repeatedly or persistently takes part in firing it, some growth process or metabolic change takes place in one or both cells such that A's efficiency, as one of the cells firing B, is increased.